 Well after the wonders of Kerry last week, it’s time to go over the border to county Limerick.
-We’ll start in the handsome city of Limerick, Ireland’s third largest city, beautifully situated on the banks of the Shannon and stop off at it’s most famous landmark.
+We’ll start in the handsome city of Limerick, Ireland’s third-largest city, beautifully situated on the banks of the Shannon and stop off at it’s a most famous landmark.

 1.King John’s Castle

 Standing on Kings Island, this 13th-century castle boasts amazing views across the Shannon and it now houses a fantastic exhibition charting 800 years of history.
 A great place to spend an afternoon.
 After that, we definitely have to head to one of my favorite museums in the country.

 Housed in Limerick’s beautiful 18th-century custom house, The Hunt Museum is named after John and Gertrude Hunt.
 They were antique dealers and advisers to collectors and their personal lifetime collection of around 2000 artefacts form the centrepiece of the museum as well as other collections and visiting exhibitions.
 There’s a treasure trove to discover here-from Irish Iron Age and Bronze Age pieces to works by Picasso and Renoir.